harness/developer-hub/docs/continuous-error-tracking/getting-started/cet-event-dashboard.md

 A key element in the dashboard is the interactive graph.
 It displays a visual representation of the event volume present in the current timeframe and view.```

 ### View Event Distribution Graph
-  The Event Graph displays how certain metrics have been performing over time.
-The initial graphs can be seen by selecting the collapsable button  **Event Distribution**.
-This shows you the trend for the total number of errors over the selected time span.
+The Event Graph illustrates the historical performance of specific metrics.
+To view the graph, select the Event Distribution collapsible button.
+This displays the trend for the total count of errors across the chosen time interval.
     ![Event Dsitribution Default](./static/cet-event-distribution-default.png)

 ### Adding an Event to the Event Graph: